tacahiroy/ctrlp-funky/README.md

 ctrlp-funky
 ============

 This is a ctrlp.vim extension and it picks out functions currently being edited file without ctags.
-It just searches function definition or equivalent of it, therefore some languages abstraction
-aren't accurate because of hard to parse.
+It just searches function definition or equivalent of it, therefore some languages abstraction aren't accurate because of hard to parse.
 One of the advantages of this plugin is you needn't generate tags file.

 ![ctrlp-funky][1]

 This supports following filetypes:
 * c++
-* chef (resources)
+* chef
 * java
 * javascript
 * markdown